CodenameTam/TaskNotes/README.md

-# My Task Vault React App
+# My Task Notes React App

 ### This note taking app that  is my twist on an existing project where I wanted to utilize react while importing libraries for the first time.
 <br>